Antosser/bhop-script/README.md

-Bunny-hop script that presses the `;` at an arbitrary speed while the `space` key is held.
+Bunny-hop script that presses the `;` at an arbitrary rate while the `space` key is held.

 # Installation